A lethal hack

-The attack began when hackers encrypted the servers of the University Hospital of Dusseldorf, which forced personnel to redirect emergency patients to other facilities.
+The attack began when hackers used malware to encrypt the servers of the University Hospital of Dusseldorf, which forced personnel to redirect emergency patients to other facilities.
 Unfortunately, one woman died before receiving her treatment, making this the first ever death linked to ransomware.

 Reports say that the ransom demand might have been accidental as it was addressed to a nearby university rather than the hospital.
 However, this is no consolation for the woman’s family and no exoneration of the hackers’ actions.

 After the police contacted the perpetrators and told them that their ransomware had endangered patients, the criminals sent them a decryption key.
 If the investigation proves that the woman’s death was directly related to the transfer to another facility, this case will be treated as a homicide.

 Why do hackers attack hospitals?

 Regardless of whether the attack against the hospital in Dusseldorf was an accident or not, healthcare institutions have always attracted cyber criminals because of their poor security, the vulnerability of their patients, and the extensive databases of medical records they possess.

 Patients’ data is highly demanded on the dark web as it can contain personal information, pictures, addresses, names, or payment records.
 This information can be used to commit fraudulent activities, stalk on people, or even blackmail them.
 Due to their patients’ vulnerability, hospitals are also more likely to quickly pay ransoms that hold life-saving equipment hostage.
 The average ransom demand is $59,000, which is not much compared with all the legal problems the healthcare facility might face in case their medical records have been exposed.

 Hackers tend to attack smaller hospitals as they rarely have dedicated digital security teams.
 Estimates say that ransomware attacks against medical facilities have increased by 35% between 2016 and 2019.